chudley/sdc-manta/docs/man/man1/manta-adm.md

 Note that the "count" field is only meaningful when `-s/--summarize` is specified.
-The only other fields that are meaningful when `-s/--sumarize` is specified are "service", "image", and "shard".
+The only other fields that are meaningful when `-s/--sumarize` is specified are "service", "image", "version", and "shard".

 Example: list all Manta zones in the current DC